 It's a short walk from the carpark to the swimming holes, and you'll pass through the public BBQ's and seating along the way.
 These are nicely spaced out but it's always good to bring your own chairs if you have them.

 The water quality is monitored and from time to time it will be closed so check to see if it's open before heading out.
 It does close for a few weeks or months during the Wet Season as the water becomes very fast flowing and dangerous for swimmers during this time.

 There are 3 pool areas - the top waterfall, the main pool and the lower pool.
 You can swim from one pool to the next via the pandanus lined creek.

 The waterfall area is access by a staircase.
 The main pool has 2 separate entry points, and the lower pool has one entry point, which is easily accessed.

 You can stand in the Waterfall pool and the Lower Pool but the Main Pool is deep.
 Make sure you bring your pool noodle with you.

-Berry Springs is also a great place for either breakfast, or a lazy late afternoon swim and sunbathe, but make sure you pack the insect spray if you plan on going at either end of the day.
+Berry Springs is also a great place for breakfast, or a lazy late afternoon swim and sunbathe.
+Make sure you pack the insect spray if you plan on going at either end of the day.